Mid Mountains Legal Blog

 Payment

-Sometimes an Executor can be paid for carrying out the role following an application to the Court.
-However, if an Executor receives a benefit under the Will, this is usually presumed to be payment.
+An executor can apply to the court to be paid for carrying out the role.
+However, if an executor receives a benefit under the Will, this is usually presumed to be payment.

-If you have been appointed as an executor in a Will, contact us now for advice and assistance in administering the estate.
+If you have been appointed as an executor, contact us now for free no-obligation initial telephone advice and assistance regarding the role of the executor/trustee.

 You might like...